madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 it feels dead to me.
 But if we have people *and* their data, and they have the ability to communicate with projects that they're sharing the data with, that data can grow over time.
 And projects can contribute new data.
-So one project may share data, and another project ask for it, and then the person may share it with that project and that project returns _new_ data.
+So one project may share data, and another project may ask for it, and then the person may share it with that project -- and then that project returns _new_ data.
 So this is data that's growing over time.
 Data can flow across projects.
-It's not one project deciding what can be done with data or not, and data can living.
-You can ask new questions of someone.
-It's making it richer.
+It's not one project deciding what can be done with data or not.
+And data is living, you can ask new questions of someone, it's making it richer.

 So I think, broadly speaking, we can be more empowered by doing it together.